mauriziodapor/POLARe/README.md

 The results (DESCS for both spin-polarized and spin-unpolarized beams, S, T, and U parameters, atomic density, and cumulative probability) are saved in the folder RESULTS and are graphically represented in the folder FIGURES.

 Comparisons of POLARe selected calculations of the DESCS of spin-unpolarized electron beams (atomic numbers: 18, 29, 36, and 79; electron energies: 1keV and 4keV) with the calculations of Riley et al. (M.E.
-Riley, J. MacCallum, and F. Biggs, Atomic Data and Nuclear Data Tables, Vol. 15, pp. 443-476, 1975) are presented in the folder COMPARISONS .
+Riley, J. MacCallum, and F. Biggs, Atomic Data and Nuclear Data Tables, Vol. 15, pp. 443-476, 1975) are presented in the folder COMPARISONS.

+Details about POLARe (theory and numerical approach) can be found in the book:

+Maurizio Dapor.
+Electron–Atom Collisions: Quantum-Relativistic Theory and Exercises, Berlin, Boston: De Gruyter, 2022. https://doi.org/10.1515/9783110675375

 Compile using the following command: